ritiksah141/iotsentinel/docs/USER_PERSONAS.md

 ### Success Criteria for IoTSentinel

-- ✅ Can identify all family devices within 5 minutes
+- ✅ Can identify all family devices on the dashboard (US-001).
-- ✅ Receives alerts she can understand without Googling terms
+- ✅ Receives alerts she can understand without Googling terms (US-003, US-004).
-- ✅ Can explain to her husband what an alert means
+- ✅ Can see patterns in alerts over time (US-007).
+- ✅ Can take direct action, like blocking a device (US-015).
-- ✅ Feels empowered, not overwhelmed
+- ✅ Feels empowered, not overwhelmed.

 ---